 - List the stories and epics for the release in priority order with their size.
 An epic is a larger dev task broken down into several user stories.

 - Add stories to the iteration until it reaches the maximum capacity.

 - Add more iterations until all user stories are covered, or remove lower priority user stories to adapt to the required time frame for the release.

-- Share the plan and ask for feedback to get commitment from all team members, product owner and other stakeholders.
+- Share the plan using your agile management software of choice and ask for feedback to get commitment from all team members, product owner and other stakeholders.

 Sprint Planning Process

 Here is how an agile team plans at the beginning of a new sprint, as part of an existing release plan:

 - Do a retrospective meeting to discuss the previous sprints and lessons learned.